-For both new and existing relationships, compliance with Jack Wills' Vendor Code of Conduct including our Anti-slavery Policy is essential.
-Our Ethical Vendor Code focuses chiefly on the Ethical Trading Base Code (see further detail on our Ethical Trade homepage) and reflects our commitment to acting ethically and with integrity in all our business relationships.
+For both new and existing relationships, compliance with Jack Wills’ Code of Conduct including our Modern Slavery policy is essential.
+Our Ethical Vendor Code focuses chiefly on the Ethical Trading Initiative Base Code and reflects our commitment to acting ethically and with integrity in all our business relationships.
 Suppliers and factories must share our non-negotiable values from the get go.
-Transparency and trust within all business relationships is key to implementing and enforcing effective systems and controls to ensure Modern Slavery is not taking place anywhere in our known supply chains.
+Transparency and trust within all business relationships is key to implementing and enforcing effective systems and controls to ensure Modern Slavery is not taking place anywhere in our supply chains.

 Although our policy has always prohibited forced labour and human trafficking, we specifically raise awareness on and prohibit practices that can result in Modern Slavery such as bonded recruitment programmes and passport confiscation from migrant workers.

 As part of our Ethical Trading Programme we require all factories to have a valid third party ethical audit.
 Audits must be conducted using the SMETA methodology (Sedex Members Ethical Trade Audit).
 SMETA helps suppliers to share one audit with multiple customers, reducing duplication in ethical auditing.

 All new audits are carried out on a semi-announced basis.
 To help reduce audit fatigue, we accept valid SMETA audits produced for other retailers.
 We also accept audits carried out by other retailers with recognised ethical trade programmes.

 As part of the on-boarding process all of our suppliers and factories must sign confirming that all products adhere to the Jack Wills Ethical Policy which includes the following:

 - - Modern Slavery

 - - Governance and Compliance Process